 How to Reach

-: The international airport of Rajasthan is located in Jaipur.
+By Air: The international airport of Rajasthan is located in Jaipur.
 Domestic airlines are also available here.
 Prepaid taxis are obtainable to reach the city center and other parts of Rajasthan from the airport.
-Other important airports are located in Udaipur
+Other important airports are located in Udaipur and Jodhpur.

 Rajasthan is referred to as the shopper's paradise.
 Jewellery, clothes, semi precious stones are quite eye catching and inviting to the visitors.
 Paintings, such as, Miniature Art, Phads and Pichwais, Folk Painting, Leatherwear, Stone Carving, Metal Craft, Textile, Blue pottery of Jaipur, Terracotta, Dhurries and Carpets and Wooden Artefacts are also the popular buys in Rajasthan.